 Stakeholder community group

-The Stakeholder Community Group (SCG) will provide a voice to a wider range of organizations than those in the immediate governance structure, providing DE Africa with the breadth of perspective and engagement that will be necessary to achieve impact and growth to a sustainable service.
+The Stakeholder Community Group (SCG) provides a voice to a wider range of organizations than those in the immediate governance structure, providing us with the breadth of perspective and engagement that will be necessary to achieve impact and growth to a sustainable service.
 The SCG will provide increased diversity of representation, across sectors, domains, gender, geography and data communities.